nbiish/pretendian-hunting/README.md

-## USING --> Feather Checker
+## USING --> Obsidian - Investiation and Reporting Template

 ### Downloading
-To download the repository and start working on it, run the following commands in your terminal:
+To download the repository, run the following commands in your terminal:

 ```bash
 # Clone the repository